WhatAPhantasia/UkaHub/Updates/Ghosts/ph_snatcher/readme.txt

 FOOOOOOOOOOOOOOOOOOOL!!
 You blew it!
 You totally screwed yourself!
 No one comes into my forest and leaves in...
 Wait, this isn't the Subcon Forest!

-A really simple ghost (hehe) of Snatcher from A Hat in Time made for the 2022 Ghost Jam :] A little disaster's going on in the Subcon Forest, displacing everything and everyone.
-Since he's stuck on your desktop now, might as well make you complete some contractual obligations and sit through some bad jokes, right?
+A really simple ghost (hehe) of Snatcher from A Hat in Time initially made for the 2022 Ghost Jam :] A little disaster's going on in the Subcon Forest, displacing everything and everyone.
+Since he's stuck on your desktop, might as well make you complete some contractual obligations and sit through some bad jokes, right?

 - - IMPORTANT - -